zaiisao/Documentation/en/Audio Broadcast/start_live_audio_web.md

 ---
-title: Start a Video Broadcast
+title: Start an Audio Broadcast
 description:
 platform: Web
-updatedAt: Wed Mar 11 2020 10:17:16 GMT+0800 (CST)
+updatedAt: Wed Mar 11 2020 10:19:41 GMT+0800 (CST)
 ---
-# Start a Video Broadcast
+# Start an Audio Broadcast
-Use this guide to quickly set up the Agora Web SDK and enable interactive broadcast functions in your app.
+Use this guide to quickly set up the Agora Web SDK and enable interactive audio broadcast functions in your app.

 The difference between a broadcast and a call is that users have roles in a broadcast.
 You can set your role as either host or audience.
 The host sends and receives streams while the audience receives streams only.